Vxtzq/annot-tool-GUI/README.md

 Then, simply click the .Appimage file, the app should open.

-Enter the right settings and start annotating
+Enter settings (optional) and click "OK".

 Once annotation/marking is finished, click on "prepare data for training", and move the files (train.txt and test.txt) generated in the folder named "result" to build/darknet/data